 - Kopiko Wai Winding River: This is a traditional lazy river that passes through the Krakatau volcano.
 It has caves and various special effects.
 You can ride around it with or without an inner tube.

 - Tot Tiki Reef: A super cute play area designed for toddlers with fun things to do like run through the splash pad, ride small water slides and shoot water guns.

 - Runamukka Reef: Three stories tall, a water fortress for kids with its own small slides.

 - Maku: Another multi-passenger raft slide aka family raft ride.

-- Puihi: Multi-passenger rafts drop into multiple tunnels, then two funnels and a final drop.
+- Puihi: Multi-passenger rafts drop down into multiple tunnels, then two funnels and a final drop.

 - Ohyah and Ohno Drop Slides: Body slides with tall drops into the splash pools.